elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

 The define statement can also be used to construct slightly more complex *macros*, but we will not come across them in this course.

 #### Compiler
 The next step is to take the preprocessed `.i` files and generate assembly code [^6].
-This is the job of the \textit{Compiler}.
+This is the job of the *Compiler*.
 We can run the compiler to produce assembly files with:

 ```bash
 gcc -S main.i